Auzatte/personal-mpv-configuration/README.md

 All the files provided in here are just so I can show what I am currently using.
 I did not make any of the fonts, scripts, etc. myself other than the mpv.conf file itself which was informed from gathering information from the world wide web and the mpv wiki page.
 Credit for those files that were not created by me goes completely towards their respective owners and creators.

-The mpv media player build that I use with this are provided by Zhongfly's GitHub repository located here: https://github.com/zhongfly/mpv-winbuild

 # Tuned for my personal desktop (Desktop Battlestation Specifications)

 Processor: AMD Ryzen 7 5800X3D 4.5GHz Boost with -30 Curve Optimizer applied All Core